 Action learning is a powerful organizational tool where a diversified group of members solves a complex problem.
 While seeking innovation solutions, the group simultaneously develops their leadership and team skills.
-Working in a team environment, participants will be assigned a business challenge which they will be tasked with addressing and solving over a 4-6 month period.
+Working in a team environment, participants will be assigned a business challenge which they will be tasked with addressing and solving over a three-four month period.

 Benefit the broader Irish-American community

 Potential participants can apply online and will be screened by a subcommittee of the IIBN.
 We are currently accepting applications on a rolling basis.
 The deadline for applications is in January 2019.
 All applications must be committed to LEAP in the Community and contribute in meaningful ways to the project goals.

 LEAP™ lasts about 4-5 months.
 All participants will be expected to commit to the duration of the program and expected time commitment is 2-4 hours weekly.